skcruzer/weather-Dashboard/README.md

 ![weather dashboard demo](./Assets/06-server-side-apis-homework-demo.png)

-## Review

-You are required to submit the following for review:
+## You are required to submit the following for review:

 * The URL of the deployed application.